roma-glushko/frens/README.md

 `frens` gives you:

-- More organization around staying in touch with friends and family.
+- An organized and system way around staying in touch with friends and family.
-- A low-cost way to record and remember big moments in your life.
+- A low-effort way to record and remember big moments in your life.
 - A way to track how your relationships develop over time.

 ## Features

 - Record your relationships with friends, family, colleagues, and acquaintances using a simple set of concepts like `Friends`, `Locations`, `Activities`, and `Notes`.
-- A simple journaling language (`frentxt`) to simplify the process of recording your thoughts and activities.
+- A simple journaling language (called `frentxt`) to simplify the process of recording your thoughts and activities.

 ## Philosophy